citizenspress/forestry-test/content/events/cupe-s-rpn-of-the-year.md

 +++
 categories = ["news", "events"] date = "2018-05-01T04:00:00+00:00"
-description = "CUPE RPN of the Year - Local 1974's Susan Cooper" tags = ["rpn"] thumbnail = "/uploads/2018/05/01/Rvsd May 1 RPN of the Yr Flyer (1).jpg"
-title = "CUPE'S RPN OF THE YEAR" type = "news"
+description = "CUPE RPN of the Year - Local 1974's Susan Cooper.
+Please join us on May 8th for a Nursing Appreciation Lunch to acknowledge all our RPN and PSW Members and celebrate Susan’s Award!" tags = ["rpn"] thumbnail = "/uploads/2018/05/01/Rvsd May 1 RPN of the Yr Flyer (1).jpg" title = "CUPE'S RPN of the Year" type = "news"

 +++